GolfFlorida.com

 The club has reciprocal agreements with other private clubs, and those who stay at the nearby Hawks Cay Resort have playing privileges.

-Key West Day Three: The Card Sound Golf Club in Key Largo was designed in 1976 by Robert Van Hagge and Bruve Devlin, and revised by Ted McAnlis in the early 90s.
+Day Three: Card Sound Golf Club in Key Largo was designed in 1976 by Robert Van Hagge and Bruve Devlin, and revised by Ted McAnlis in the early 90s.

 It's a private club with a small membership.
 The course is 6,553 from the back tees, and water comes into play on five of the 18 holes.